dangowrt/owrt-ubi-installer/README.md

 *Showing the installation process.
 The window on the right displays the serial RX interface for documentation purpose only.
 The interaction required is shown on the left, which is done entirely within the web browser.*

-This script downloads the OpenWrt ImageBuilder to generate a release-like (i.e. LuCI included) *sysupgrade* image.
-The process involves re-packaging the *initramfs* image to contain everything necessary for a permanent recovery image within the NAND flash, including the installer script and the prerequisite installation images.

 **WARNING #1** This will replace the bootloader (TF-A 2.4, U-Boot 2021.10) and convert the flash layout of the device to [UBI](https://github.com/dangowrt/linksys-e8450-openwrt-installer/issues/9).
 The installer stores a copy of the previous bootchain in a dedicated UBI volume `boot_backup`.

 **WARNING #2** Re-flashing the installer when the device is already using UBI flash layout will erase the previously backed up bootchain, which in most cases would be the vendor/official one.

 It's recommended that you make a **complete backup** of the device flash __**before**__ running the installer. (see below "[Device flash backup procedure while running the stock firmware version 1.0](#device-flash-backup-procedure-while-running-the-stock-firmware-version-10)")

+### Script information

+This script downloads the OpenWrt ImageBuilder to generate a release-like (i.e. LuCI included) *sysupgrade* image.
+The process involves re-packaging the *initramfs* image to contain everything necessary for a permanent recovery image within the NAND flash, including the installer script and the prerequisite installation images.

 You'll need the below to use the script to generate the installer image:
 * All [prerequisites of the OpenWrt ImageBuilder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder#prerequisites)
 * `libfdt-dev`
 * `cmake`

-If you are not interested in building yourself, the pre-built files are available [here](https://github.com/dangowrt/linksys-e8450-openwrt-installer/releases).
+**If you are not interested in building yourself**, the pre-built files are available [here](https://github.com/dangowrt/linksys-e8450-openwrt-installer/releases).

 ## Downgrade firmware